1920s Trivia

 Answer: Brown v.
 Board of Education

-Question: Which American actress became an international sex symbol and starred in films such as "Gentlemen Prefer Blondes" and "Some Like It Hot"?
+Question: Which glamorous actress, an eternal international sex symbol and the star of classics like "Gentlemen Prefer Blondes" and "Some Like It Hot," continues to light up the silver screen?

 Answer: Marilyn Monroe